Written by Dan Jackowiak Nc, HHP

 If you would like to see additional stories and testimonies in the news and research visit this site: Glyconutrients Page

-If you have any questions about monosaccharides or other immune system supplements, yeast infections or other health conditions, please visit the contact page.
+If you have any questions about monosaccharides or other immune system supplements, yeast infections or other health conditions, please visit the contact page or talk to your doctor.